WhoeverIWannaBe/alx-low_level_programming/0x00-hello_world/README.md

 4-puts.c : Prints a specific sentence using the puts function

 5-printf.c : Prints a specific sentence using the printf function

+6-size.c : Prints the size of various types on the computer it is compiled and run on